HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCQuestionnaireResponse-intro.md

 See the [MCC Care Plan SDOH Guidance](https://build.fhir.org/ig/HL7/fhir-us-mcc/branches/master/mcc_care_plan_sdoh_guidance.html) page for more information when exchanging Social Determinants of Health (SDOH) Problems/Health Concerns.

 Comments are welcome with respect to the pragmatic use of the "Must Support" rules defined on these elements.

+Value sets pertinent to this profile are found on the [MCC Questionnaire Response Library Value Set ](mcc_questionnaire_response_value_sets.html)